- ABSN applications are due at 11:59 p.m. Pacific Time on Oct. 15, 2021 to begin study autumn quarter 2022.

 - Additional letters of recommendation will not be considered.

-- At least one letter of recommendation should be written by someone who supervised you during your hands-on healthcare experience and is most qualified to speak to your future ability to function in your chosen role (NP, CNS, NM, etc.).
-Their letter should specifically speak to your ability to function in your role.
+- At least one letter of recommendation should be written by someone who has supervised you during your hands-on healthcare experience.
+Their letter should specifically speak to your ability to function in your chosen role (e.g., NP, CNS, NM, etc.).
 Ideally, this person would be an Advanced Practice Registered Nurse (ARNP).
-If they are not an ARNP, they could also be an RN with exposure to the advanced practice role, a Physician Assistant or Medical Doctor.
+If they are not an ARNP, they could also be an RN with exposure to the advanced practice role, a Physician Assistant, or Medical Doctor.

 - Family members or friends are NOT eligible to write letters of recommendation.